neos/fusion-form/Documentation/FusionRuntimeReference.rst

 1. Create a subRequest in form namespace and pass all submitted values that have trustedProperties.
 2. Let the `proccess` handle the created subrequest.
-3. If the `process` is not finished render form tag and delegates the body rendering to the `process`.
+3. If the `process` is not finished render form tag and delegate the body rendering to the `process`.
 4. If the `process` is finished execute the `action` and pass the data.

 :identifier: (`string`), Form argument namespace.
 If no identifier is defined the hash of the current fusion path is used as namespace.